harshk26/ML-Assignments/README.md

 # ML-Assignments
-This file contains code for cleaing tweets.
+This file contains code for cleaning tweets.